 - the land is available for residential development; and

-Part 2 of a register is optional and allows the Council to select sites from Part One and grant Permission in Principle (PiP) for housing led development.
+Part 2 of a register is optional and allows the Council to select sites from Part 1 and grant Permission in Principle (PiP) for housing led development.
 PiP will set out the principles of development in terms of the use, location and amount of development.
 However planning permission is not granted until Technical Details Consent is applied for and approved by the Local Planning Authority.
 The Council does not anticipate any sites in Part Two at this stage.

 Part 1 of the Register includes all sites which meet the relevant criteria regardless of their planning status.
 It also includes sites with extant full planning permission or outline planning permission, as well as sites without planning permission.